flutter/flutter/specs/modules.md

 module completes, it is removed from the document's list of outstanding dependencies.

-Before executing script or inserting an element that is not already registered, the parser waits until the list of outstanding dependencies is empty.
+Before compiling script or inserting an element that is not already registered, the parser waits until the list of outstanding dependencies is empty.
 After the parser has finished parsing, the document waits until its list of outstanding dependencies is empty